 In vitro antioxidant activities

-The antioxidant activity was measured using two methods: the DPPH free radical scavenging assay and the reducing power assay.
+The antioxidant activity was measured using two methodsnamelyDPPH free radical scavenging assay and reducing power assay.

-Determination of antioxidant activity with the 2,2-diphenyl-1-picrylhydrazyl
+DPPH assay

 2,2-diphenyl-1-(2,4,6-trinitrophenyl) hydrazyl (DPPH) method for determining antioxidant activity isa spectrophotometric method based on the hydrogen atom transfer and single electron transfer mechanisms.
 These assays included radical scavenging activity, based on the antioxidant reducing of the violet DPPH radical via a hydrogen atom transfer mechanism, resulting in the color change15.
-The remaining violet DPPH radical is measured by a UV-Vis spectrophotometer at approximately 515 – 520 nmto determine the antioxidant activity.Several solutions of increasing concentrations varying from 0.81 ng.mL-1 to 10.81 ng.mL-1 of ascorbic acid were prepared in test tubes.
-1 mL of the ASEO solution of different concentrations was taken in test tubes, then 1 mL of the DPPH methanolic solution (81.15 μM) was added.
-Simultaneously, a control was generated by mixing 1 mL of DPPH solution with 1 mL methanol.After 30 min of incubation in the dark at room temperature, the decrease in absorbance of each mixture (due to quenching of DPPH free radicals) was determined at 517 nm against a blank (methanol) using a UV-VIS spectrophotometer.
+The violet DPPH radical is measured by a UV-Vis spectrophotometer at approximately 515 to520 nm.Several solutions of increasing concentrations varying from 0.81 ng.mL-1 to 10.81 ng.mL-1 of ascorbic acid were prepared in test tubes.
+About 1 mL of the ASEO solution of different concentrations was taken in test tubes, then 1 mL of the DPPH methanolic solution (81.15 μM) was added.
+Simultaneously, a control was generated by mixing 1 mL of DPPH solution with 1 mL methanol.After 30 min of incubation in dark at room temperature, the decrease in absorbance of each mixture (due to quenching of DPPH free radicals) was determined at 517 nm against a blank (methanol) using a UV-VIS spectrophotometer.
 The percentage scavenging activity of the DPPH radicals was calculated according to the following formula (equation 2):

 %DPPH scavenging activity = Acontrol-AsampleAcontrol×100 (equation 2)